kizito9898/IT-Documentation/PDQ/PDQ-Deploy-Automation.md

 You can see it as your "remote software installer."
 Instead of going from PC to PC, you send out one command and PDQ takes care of the rest.
-As a  Helpdesk I might approval from management to install software application to client
+As a  Helpdesk I might approval from management to install software application to client machine silently without interrupting their work.

 ![Screenshot](images/screenshot412.jpg)